 ( read )

-Liverpool trust set to integrate digital PIFU across 30 pathways
+Liverpool University Hospitals integrates digital PIFU across 30 pathways

 Liverpool University Hospitals NHS Foundation Trust (LUHFT) is delivering digital Patient Initiated Follow-Up (PIFU) at scale as part of its ambitious digital outpatient transformation.
 The Trust plans to exceed PIFU targets set by NHS England, which requires organisations across England to have 2% of patients on a PIFU pathway, with an innovative PIFU solution currently being implemented across many of its clinical specialities.